-Yasmin has taught different aspects of film in various settings around the world including with: Syria Mobile Film Festival, British Council, Scottish Documentary Institute, Bidayyat for Audiovisual Arts, Malta City of Culture, and TPD Vietnam, amongst others.
 Yasmin gained an MA in Visual Anthroplogy from the University of Manchester and a PhD in Trans-disciplinary Documentary Film from the University of Edinburgh.
-She is a lecturer in Film Practice at Queen Mary University, London where she is also the co-conveor for the Centre for Film and Ethics.
-Yasmin was a co-founder and programmer of Highlight Arts and is part of production company Black Leaf Films.
+She is a lecturer in Film Practice at Queen Mary University, London and a Fellow of the Institute of Humanities and Social Science.

 You can contact me here.